Joey Wendle Player Props: Marlins vs. Mariners

-The Miami Marlins, including Joey Wendle (.378 on-base percentage in past 10 games, 79 points above season-long percentage), battle starter Bryce Miller and the Seattle Mariners at T-Mobile Park, Monday at 9:40 PM ET.
+On Tuesday, Joey Wendle (.378 on-base percentage in past 10 games, 79 points above season-long percentage) and the Miami Marlins play the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 9:40 PM ET.

 In his previous game he had a hitless performance (0-for-4) against the White Sox.